Hello there! This is the fourth in a series of blogposts detailing the work I will be doing for the Tor Project as part of Google Summer of Code 2023.

 This was a fun exercise, and I will expand the other projects' documentation in the coming weeks as well.

-In the DNS resolver, there is a trait called FromBytes
+In the DNS resolver, there is a trait called

-that is implemented for the structs Header
+FromBytes that is implemented for the structs

-DNS header represented as a struct), Query
+Header (which is the DNS header represented as a

-DNS header + query), ResourceRecord
+struct), Query (which is the DNS header + query),

-(which can be thought
+ResourceRecord (which can be thought of as containing

-(which is just the header + query + one or more resource records).
+the header + query + one or more resource records).

-trait defines a method
+This FromBytes trait defines a method

 Now, the problem with this method was that it passes the struct no matter what.
 Even if we give invalid byte sequence to the method, we will get a struct.
 This is highly dangerous since we don't have any way to handle invalid byte sequences or convey this message to functions lower down the call stack.

-Hence, I decided to change the return type from Self
+Hence, I decided to change the return type from

-(the struct itself) to Option<Self>
+Self (the struct itself) to

-(Option is an
+Option<Self> (Option is an enum which either

-and a valid struct using Some
+valid struct using Some).

-However, since this is a trait, Self
+However, since this is a trait, Self can be a

-sized struct, and Rust doesn’t like that.
-So, we wrap it inside a
+variable sized struct, and Rust doesn't like

-located on the heap so we can pass the Box
+to wherever the struct is located on the heap so we can pass the

 Hence the final return type becomes

-which is a cleaner API than
+Option<Box<Self>> which is a cleaner API

-the DNS resolver doesn’t crash when I make a request for a domain name
+I make a request for a domain name that isn't

-that isn’t registered!
+registered!

 For this week, I intended to work on adding resume capabilities for the download manager, ie, if I were to abruptly cut off network connection and later restart the download manager, I should be able to pick up my download where I left off.